The Internal Hostage: Paying the Ransom to Finally be Seen

 I thought I had done a lot of my work.
 HA!

 The goal of the program was simple: help burnt-out therapists stuck in the sludge of overwhelm.
-I quickly learned I can’t manage a business I was still hiding from in the ways I needed to show up.
+I quickly learned I couldn’t manage a business I was still hiding from in the ways I needed to show up.

 I had to face why invisibility felt like safety.
-I lived in a perpetual state of dread mixed with the exhaustion of doing it all.
-It was a tightness in the chest; a constant wait to be called out as an imposter.
+I lived my life in a perpetual state of dread mixed with the exhaustion of doing it all.

-I kept getting triggered left and right.
 I was repeating patterns: pushing beyond my limits, needing to prove my worth, and discovering just how intense my perfectionism was to perform at a level not sustainable.
 This was my survival baseline.

 I was a baby giraffe trying to get her feet under her to walk, trembling under the weight of my own possibility.

-I instinctively chose to stay small to stay ‘good.’
+I had instinctively chosen to stay small to stay ‘good.’
 Abuse of power rewired my brain to believe power meant dominance; it convinced me leaning into my potential was arrogance.
 Every time I tried to redefine it, my chest constricted and I felt myself freeze.
 It was a pattern of self-abandonment I needed to stay safe.

 The Risk to be Seen was a muscle atrophied from years of surviving on breadcrumbs.
 I paid the ransom to learn a new art: the resonance of showing up for myself.

 We chose supportive collaboration over the isolated grit we were used to.
 Slowly, those Zoom squares morphed into meetings with roots, wings, and a safety deepened by beautiful friendships.
 I learned from these three friends how family is truly found.

-I didn’t have to hide parts of myself.
+I didn’t have to hide parts of myself anymore.

 Recently, closing in on two years, we all finally met.
 In Texas.
 To celebrate a milestone for our friend.
 Embodying joy while witnessing theirs was a somatic screenshot.
 It’s a memory I recall the moment I feel myself start to shrink.
 I can feel my entire being light up with warmth and lightness.